Glossary

 security concept

 An air gap is a physical security measure that isolates a computer or network from all external connections — no internet, no local network, no wireless interfaces.
 The name describes the literal gap of air between the isolated system and any connected network.
 Data can only enter or leave via physical media: USB drives, optical discs, printed documents, or direct human transfer.
-Air-gapped systems are used wherever the consequences of compromise are severe enough to justify the operational cost of physical isolation: nuclear weapons control systems, power grid management, classified government networks, and high-security cryptocurrency key storage.

-The air gap is the strongest available network security boundary, but it is not impenetrable — it merely shifts the attack surface from remote to physical.
-Data must still enter and leave, and each transfer is a potential vector.
-Malware has been delivered to air-gapped systems via infected USB drives (Stuxnet, which destroyed Iranian nuclear centrifuges, is the canonical example).
-Researchers have demonstrated that air-gapped systems can leak data through electromagnetic emissions, acoustic signals from fans and hard drives, power fluctuations, and even heat signatures — side-channel attacks that extract information from physical phenomena rather than network connections.
-Against a sufficiently resourced adversary, no isolation is absolute.
+Air-gapped systems are used wherever the consequences of compromise are severe enough to justify the operational cost of physical isolation: nuclear-weapons control, power-grid management, classified government networks, and high-security cryptocurrency cold storage.
+The air gap is the strongest available network-security boundary, but it is not impenetrable — it merely shifts the attack surface from remote to physical.
+Malware has been delivered to air-gapped systems via infected USB drives (Stuxnet, which destroyed Iranian nuclear centrifuges, is the canonical case).
+Researchers have demonstrated leakage through electromagnetic emissions, acoustic signals from fans and hard drives, power fluctuations, and even heat signatures.